smemsh/pomoutils/README.rst

       "cat ~/todo/log/w/`lastweek`/* | pomoreport"
   - assumes input is well-formed pomoreport data (see 'format:')
   - TODO: other examples here
-  - TODO: `lastweek` does not exist anymore!?
+  - TODO: `lastweek` was moved to utilsh

 format:
   - text file with successive pomoreport descriptor lines, like so: